PaloAltoNetworks/prisma-cloud-docs/api/descriptions/serverless/names_get.md

-The following curl command uses basic auth to retrieve a list of names of all Serverless resources monitored by Twistlock:
+The following curl command uses basic auth to retrieve a list of names of all Serverless resources monitored by Prisma Cloud Compute:

 ```bash
 $ curl -k \